adjust/android_sdk/doc/web_views.md

 }
 ```

-In case you don't want to add custom `Application` class, you can pass the application reference in this moment as well:
+In case you don't want to add a custom `Application` class, you can pass the application reference now as well:

 ```java
 public class MainActivity extends Activity {